IN THE NEWS:

 I like Agatha Christie and Ernest Hemingway, of course; Mary Stewart, Dick Francis, James Herriot and I read a lot of the new authors on Kindle.

 What genres do you read?

-I like reading stories with adventure, a good plot, and not much violence.
+I like reading stories with action and adventure, a good plot, and not much violence.
 I like mysteries, and stories that take place in other parts of the world.
+I enjoy Mary Stewart.
+Her trilogy about Merlin’s life just intrigued me about the legends of King Arthur.
+James Herriot wrote an amazing series, starting with All Creatures Great and Small.
+I love the way he tells stories about his life as a veterinarian in the Yorkshire Dales of Northern England.
 Right now, I’m enjoying Patricia Sands’ books about Provence.

 What do you want to accomplish with your stories?

 I want to take readers on an adventure.
 I draw pictures with words to draw them in and lose themselves in another, magical world.
 I’d like them to come to love the characters, and be sorry when the story is over.
 I wanted to write entertaining action adventure stories for everyone who’d like to learn something interesting about this world, its people, and their myths and legends.
 I also wanted to write action adventure stories with positive adult role models for the younger readers who enjoy a good action adventure.